brockwc/github-lesson/README.md

 # Github Lesson

-A repo for demonstrating github use to sei-629.
+A test helped by Brock brought to you by Quinton.